 Prior to the Fellowship, Dawn was a design professional in Richmond, VA, where she worked in construction and maintenance, and also served on the city’s Urban Design Committee.
 Dawn holds a Bachelor of Science degree in Architectural Engineering from North Carolina A&T State University and a Master of Architecture degree from the University of North Carolina-Charlotte, where she focused on the social and economic impacts of Hip Hop on Architecture.

-Janiece originally joined the National Organization of Minority Architecture Students (NOMAS) while at Howard, and was introduced to the Southern California chapter of NOMA through volunteering with the Architecture and Engineering Summer Camp in 2012.
-She has served on the summer camp planning committee for the past 3 years, and enjoys creating a fun learning environment that provides exposure of the design fields to our youth.
+Ms. Williams is passionate about creating a positive impact on the community through her volunteerism and service.
+She originally joined the National Organization of Minority Architecture Students (NOMAS) while at Howard and was introduced to the Southern California chapter of NOMA through volunteering with the annual Project Pipeline Summer Camp.
+She has served on the summer camp planning committee for 7 years and has been a part of the executive board since 2018.